Akki1198/ansible-zero-to-hero/Day-06/01-prereq.md

 Ansible vaults -

 it is used to keep your sensitive data such as password. pass are the keys in encrypted files.

 1.ansible-vault create filename.yml

 2.ansible-vault edit file.yml

 3.encrypt - password for previous playbook

 4. decrypt - remove encryption

+collection is used to create infrastructure provitioning and network Automation for that ansible use the modules which run on control node, these modules run on manages nodes

 # Setup EC2 Collection and Authentication